Hyperbolic groupoids and duality: Gromov hyperbolic groups

-It is sufficient now to find for every $c>0$ a compact generating set of $\G$ consisting of germs $(g, \xi)$ such that $\coc(g, \xi)>c$.
+Therefore, it is sufficient to find for every $c>0$ a compact generating set of $\G$ consisting of germs $(g, \xi)$ such that $\coc(g, \xi)>c$.
 It will satisfy then conditions of Definitions~\ref{def:hyperbolic}, which will show that $\G$ is hyperbolic.

 Let $\delta$ be such that any geodesic triangle with vertices in $G\cup\partial G$ is $\delta$-thin.
-Let $\delta_4$ be such that for any $\xi\in\partial G$, $g\in G$, and a sequence $g_n\in G$ such that $g_n\to\xi$ difference between any two partial limits of $|g_ng^{-1}|-|g_n|$ is less than $\delta_4$.
+Let $\delta_4$ be such that for any $\xi\in\partial G$, $g\in G$, and a sequence $g_n\in G$ such that $g_n\to\xi$, difference between any two partial limits of $|g_ng^{-1}|-|g_n|$ is less than $\delta_4$.

 We say that an infinite product $\ldots g_2g_1$ of elements of $A$ is a geodesic path converging to $\xi$ if the sequence $1, g_1, g_2g_1, g_3g_2g_1, \ldots$ is a geodesic path converging to $\xi$.
 For every point $\xi\in\partial G$ there exists a geodesic path $\ldots g_2g_1$ converging to $\xi$.